CESNET/FlowTest/tools/ft-generator/README.md

-  --help, -h            Show this help message --skip-unknown        Skip unknown/unsupported profile records --no-diskspace-check  Do not check available disk space before generating
+  --help, -h            Show this help message --skip-unknown        Skip unknown/unsupported profile records --no-diskspace-check  Do not check available disk space before generating --no-collision-check  Do not check for flow collisions caused by address reuse
 ```

 ## Configuration